Taboo: In religion and mythology

-Greek mythology
+Greek

-An example of an eating taboo in Greek mythology could be found in the tale of the rape of Persephone.
+An example of an eating taboo in Greek mythology could be found in the tale of the abduction of Persephone.
 Hades, who had fallen in love with Persephone and wished to make her his queen, burst through a cleft in the earth and abducted Persephone as she was gathering flowers in a field.
 When Demeter, Persephone's mother, finds out of her daughter's abduction, she forbids the earth to produce (or she neglects the earth) and, in the depth of her despair, causes nothing to grow.
 Zeus, pressed by the cries of the hungry people and by the other deities who also heard their anguish, forced Hades to return Persephone.
-However, it was explained to Demeter that Persephone would be released, so long as she did not taste the food of the dead.
+It was explained to Demeter that Persephone would be released, so long as she did not taste the food of the dead.
 Hades complies with the request to return Persephone to Demeter, but first, he tricks Persephone, forcing her to break the eating taboo by giving her some pomegranate seeds to eat.
 In other interpretations, Persephone is seen eating the pomegranate seeds as a result of temptation or hunger.
 In the end, Hermes is sent to retrieve her but, because she had tasted the food of the underworld, she was obliged to spend a third of each year (the winter months) there, and the remaining part of the year with the gods above.
 With the later writers Ovid and Hyginus, Persephone's time in the underworld becomes half the year.

 The most notable looking taboo in Greek myth can be found in the story of Orpheus and Eurydice.
 Orpheus, the son of Apollo, was well-renowned as a legendary musician whose music could move anything and everything, living or not, in the world.
 While walking among her people in tall grass at her wedding, Eurydice was set upon by a satyr.
 In her efforts to escape the satyr, Eurydice fell into a nest of vipers and suffered a fatal bite on her heel.
 Her body was discovered by Orpheus who, overcome with grief, played such sad and mournful songs that all the humans, nymphs, and gods learnt about his sorrow and grief and wept with him.
 On the gods' advice, Orpheus traveled to the Underworld wherein his music softened the hearts of Hades and Persephone, who agreed to allow Eurydice to return with him to earth on one condition: he should guide her out and not look back until they both had reached the upper world.
 As he reached the upper world, Orpheus looked back toward Eurydice in his eagerness to reunite with her, tragically forgetting about the looking taboo given to him by Hades, and since Eurydice had not crossed into the upper world, she vanishes back into the Underworld, this time forever.